 Every time I make latkes (which is much more often than once a year, due to catering) I get this song stuck in my head.
 And now, you can too!
 You’re welcome / I’m sorry.

 The first time I ever heard that song was on my second date with Simon, when for some reason I can’t now remember, he sang it to me.
 Clearly at that moment, I knew he was the one.

 And if you’re wondering whether or not potatoes are paleo: At the risk of sounding like a total jerk, I just don’t have time.
 Seriously, I need about 72 hours in each day this month.
-But let me google that for you.
-As always, I invite you to make your own decision regarding what works best for your unique health goals and needs.
+But let me google that for you. (feel free to ignore the first article that comes up from The Ultimate Paleo Guide, it’s completely outdated and false) As always, I invite you to make your own decision regarding what works best for your unique health goals and needs.

 Another fun Google search would be something like “latke recipes”, which I’m guessing will yield about a gazillion variations.
 The possibilities are virtually endless with these fried little nuggets of potato joy, but I’m a big fan of keeping it simple, in this case.